 There are many ways to automate progress monitoring in construction projects.
 Let’s look at the easiest yet effective ways.

-However any tools used for progress monitoring in construction projects has to satisfy some basic requirements –
+However, any tools used for progress monitoring in construction projects have to satisfy some basic requirements –

 Most people find it burdensome to frequently fill out progress update forms in addition to doing their actual work.
 This burden is compounded if the user interface (UI) is complex or too heavy.